Eppo-exp/eppo-docs/docs/experiment-analysis/explores.md

 ## Creating Explore Charts

 You can dive deeper into the results of your experiments by creating graphs with the result data.
-To do this, first navigate to the **Experiments** page using the tab on the left panel and click on the experiment you are interested in.
+To do this, first navigate to the **Analysis** page using the tab on the left panel and click on the experiment you are interested in.
 Then, click on the **Explore** tab.
 You can create a new chart by clicking on the **Create Explore** button.

 ![Create Explore](/img/measuring-experiments/create-explore-button.png)